-Prerequisites: Students will be tested for English placement; concurrent enrollment in an English course may be required 6 hours lecture, 18 hours lab weekly Students will learn unit repair

-Students will learn unit repair and replacement such as clutches and drive line components and water pumps.
+Prerequisites: Students will be tested for English placement; concurrent enrollment in an English course may be required 6 hours lecture, 18 hours lab weekly Students will learn unit repair and replacement such as clutches and drive line components and water pumps.
 Field trips may be required.